Osman Nuhu Sharubutu: Later life

 Sharubutu turned 100 on April 23, 2019.
 On 3 March 2021, he received the COVID-19 vaccine at his residence at Fadama, a suburb in Accra.

 In March 2021, Sharubutu praised the chief of Ejura for settling a dispute between the Imam of Ejura and the Zongo Chief.
 He urged the two groups to unite and advised them to be peaceful in the community.

 In May 2021, Godfred Dame stated that Sharubutu plays an important role in ensuring the country is a beacon of human rights in Africa.
 He was together with Imoro Tanko, Akpene Ziwu and others.
 He urged the Chiefs and people of Akuapem to embrace peace and bury their differences.

 On 16 July 2021, he led the first Jummah prayer in the Ghana National Mosque located in Kanda, a suburb of Accra.

 Awards and recognition

 In November 2020, an ultra-modern sports complex that was built in his community New Fadama, was named after him.
 Former president Kufour claimed Osman deserved a Nobel Peace Prize for his contribution to the development of Ghana.

 In December, he presented an award for being the 'Best Zongo Minister and Muslim Politician for the year 2019/2020 to Mustapha Hamid who was the Minister for Inner Cities and Zongo Development.

 Since 2015, a football tournament for Zongo communities named the Ramadan Cup also the Sheikh Sharubutu Ramadan Cup is organized in his honor.
 It serves as a way of promoting peace and unity within the Zongo (Muslim) communities in Ghana as its tagline reads ‘Bringing the Zongo Community Together’.

+Personal life

+Osman was married to Hajia Rahmatu Tahwee Sheikh Sharubutu who died on 27 March 2024.